devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 ```

 In the above example, the single command consists of a series of 4 command blocks.
 In this case, the single command is called a *Macro Instruction*.

+Since delay starts after the previous command is started, the command `AirbusFBW/MCDU1LSK1R` will be executed 1 second after `AirbusFBW/MCDU1LSK6R` command is started, 3 seconds after command `AirbusFBW/MCDU1Menu` is started.

 # No Activation